Weighted linearization of vector fields via a formal Moser trick: Formal geometry

-If $A_t \in \tensor[r, s]_t$ is time-independent ($\f{dA_t}{dt} = 0$), then it is in particular evaluative, so we may identify $A_t$ with any of its fixed time slices $A_\tau \in \tensor[r, s]$ where $\tau \in \K$.
-(In Section \ref{subsec:time-dependence}, we did this for $\tau = 0$ only.)
-We have thus nailed down definitions to make sense of a formal version of Moser's trick, which will differ in appearance from the version in Section \ref{subsec:main-results} for reasons to be explained shortly:
+By identifying a time-independent (hence evaluative) formal tensor field with all of its $t = \tau$ time slices where $\tau \in \K$ (we did so in Section \ref{subsec:time-dependence} for $\tau = 0$ only), we arrive at a formal version of Moser's trick: